pedrolpin4/Cineflex_BackEnd/README.md

 ```bash
 npm start:dev
 ```

 7. The project will run in your localhost:`${ThePort you have setted}`;

-8.If you want to run my frontEnd project too, check it out on https://github.com/pedrolpin4/Cineflex_React
+8. If you want to run my frontEnd project too, check it out on https://github.com/pedrolpin4/Cineflex_React

 ## What comes next?